mschlenker/RollerCaster/README.md

 ## What's next?

 In it's current state, this app "just works": You can select a video, play fullscreen, toggle between local and Chromecast playback.
 But the interface is ugly, clunky and rough, I will clean this up during the next days.
+Here is what to expect to happen:

+* Clean up dead JavaScript code
+* Fix bug: when started without a Chromecast present, the play/pause button might stay inactive
+* Create a nicer user interface in two pane layout (landscape)
+* Adjust this user interface to portrait mode (player on top, list below) for Windows 8 tablets
+* Make player window invisible when casting to Chromecast, just show controls (play/pause, timeline, volume...)
+* Add selection of subtitles
+* Add selection of audio tracks
+* Show an image if an jpeg exists with the same name as the movie
+* Show text description if it exists
+* Eventually add an Android app that parses the HTML and uses the Android API to send the video to the ChromeCast